ivanburlakov/ruby-parallel-example/README.md

 To run:
 1. Install Ruby
-2. Run "math.rb" or from this folder in terminal run "ruby math.rb"
+2. Run `math.rb` or from this folder in terminal run `ruby math.rb`